NVC workshop in Ghana

 - They appreciated the interactive workshop instead of a power point presentation.

 - I offered an exercise right at the beginning to get the participants out of their comfort zone.
 They were asked to choose their favorite food between millet pap, steak, fruit, chocolate.
-These four kinds of food were written on posters, each in one corner of the room, and the participants were told to move into „their“ corner.
+These four kinds of food were written on posters, each in one corner of the room, and the participants were told to move into ´their` corner.
+There it is THEM and US, like people in boxes or drawers.

-Then I said, the people who like food in general should come to the middle of the room.
+Then I asked the people who like food in general to please come to the middle of the room.
 All came there.
-This is the place of the abstract, universal need, the food.
+This is the place of the abstract, universal need: In this example food.
 Here WE ARE ONE.
-The corners symbolize different strategies to fullfill the need, there it is THEM and US.
+The corners symbolize different strategies to fulfill the need in the middle.

 - One valued the high energy level of the trainer team.